MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 # Parametric Inference with Pyro

 In all of the tutorials thus far, we have used MPoL to optimize non-parametric image plane models, i.e., collections of pixels.
 However, there may be instances where the astrophysical source morphology is simple enough at the resolution of the data such that an investigator might wish to fit a parametric model to the data.
 In the protoplanetary disk field, there is a long history of parametric model fits to data.
-The simplest example of this would be an elliptcial Gaussian fit through CASA's [uvmodelfit](https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.manipulation.uvmodelfit.html), while a more complex example might be the [Galario](https://mtazzari.github.io/galario/) package.
-While non-paramtetric models tend to get all of the attention in this era of Big Data, well-constructed parametric models can still prove useful thanks to their interpretability and role in Bayesian inference.
+The simplest example of this would be an elliptical Gaussian fit through CASA's [uvmodelfit](https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.manipulation.uvmodelfit.html), while a more complex example might be the [Galario](https://mtazzari.github.io/galario/) package.
+While non-parametric models tend to get all of the attention in this era of Big Data, well-constructed parametric models can still prove useful thanks to their interpretability and role in Bayesian inference.

 In this tutorial, we will explore how we can use MPoL with a probabilistic programming language called [Pyro](https://pyro.ai/) to perform parametric model fitting with a continuum protoplanetary disk dataset and derive posterior probability distributions of the model parameters.
 One major advantage of using MPoL + Pyro to do parametric model fitting compared to existing packages is that posterior gradient information is naturally provided by PyTorch's autodifferentiation capabilities.
 This, coupled with the industry-grade inference algorithms provided by Pyro, makes it computationally efficient to explore posterior probability distributions with dozens or even hundreds of parameters--something that would be impractical using classical MCMC algorithms.

+In this tutorial, we will use [Stochastic Variational Inference](http://pyro.ai/examples/svi_part_i.html) algorithms to obtain the posterior distribution of the model parameters.
+These algorithms are quick to implement in Pyro and--important for this tutorial--quick to run.
+Pyro also has full support for MCMC algorithms like Hamiltonian Monte Carlo and the No U-Turn Sampler (NUTS) ([for example](http://pyro.ai/examples/bayesian_regression_ii.html#HMC)) that are relatively straightforward to use in an extension from this model.
+However, because their run times are significantly longer than SVI algorithms, more computational resources are needed beyond the scope of this tutorial.

 +++

 ## MPoL and models

-Before we discuss the specifics of the parametric disk model, let's take a high-level look at what makes up an MPoL model
+Before we discuss the specifics of the parametric disk model, let's take a high-level look at what makes up an MPoL model.

 ### Non-parametric models
 Let's start by considering the architecture of the simplest possible skeleton non-parametric RML model

 ```{mermaid} ../_static/mmd/src/ImageCube.mmd
 ```